LASSO Inference for High Dimensional Predictive Regressions: Asymptotic Theory

-We impose the following assumption on the coefficient $\varphi_{0z}^{(j)*}$. \begin{assumption} $\|\varphi_{0z}^{(j)*}\|_{0}\leq s$ with $\varphi_{0z}^{(j)*}$ defined as (\ref{eq:phi=000020j=0000200=000020z}) and $s$ specified in Assumption \ref{assu:asym_n}.
+In addition, the error term $\tilde{\eta}_{j,t}$ is close to the stationary time series $(w_{j,t}-Z_{-j,t}^{\top}\varphi_{0z}^{(j)*})/\hat{\varsigma}_{j}$ and thus asymptotically uncorrelated to the nonstationary regressors $X_{t}$ due to different persistence.
+Furthermore, the coefficient $\varphi_{0z}^{(j)*}$ satisfies $\mathbb{E}\left(Z_{-j,t}(w_{j,t}-Z_{-j,t}^{\top}\varphi_{0z}^{(j)*})\right)=0$.
+Therefore, $\tilde{\eta}_{j,t}$ is also asymptotically uncorrelated to the stationary regressors $Z_{-j,t}$, thereby ensuring the consistency of the Slasso estimator $\hat{\varphi}^{(j)}$ in (\ref{eq:def-lasso-proj}).
+We impose the following assumption on the coefficient $\varphi_{0z}^{(j)*}$. \begin{assumption} $\|\varphi_{0z}^{(j)*}\|_{0}\leq s$ with $\varphi_{0z}^{(j)*}$ defined in (\ref{eq:phi=000020j=0000200=000020z}) and $s$ specified in Assumption \ref{assu:asym_n}.
 Moreover, $\|\varphi_{0z}^{(j)*}\|_{1}\leq C_{1}$ for some absolute constant $C_{1}.$ \end{assumption} To bound the LASSO estimation errors, we need sparsity of not only the main regression (\ref{eq:DGP}), but also the auxiliary regression (\ref{eq:zeta=000020I0=000020pseudo=000020true}).
-This is very similar to the high dimensional sparse instrumental variable regression; see \citet{zhu2018sparse} and \citet{gold2020inference}.
+This is similar to the high dimensional sparse instrumental variable regression; see \citet{zhu2018sparse}, \citet{gold2020inference}, and \citet{fan2025heteroscedasticity}.
 In Assumption \ref{assu:phi=000020z}, we slightly abuse the sparsity index $s$ to bound the number of nonzero coefficients in the vector $\varphi_{0z}^{(j)*}$.
-For simplicity, we directly impose this high-level sparsity assumption on $\varphi_{0z}^{(j)*}$, which can be deduced under the commonly used sparsity restriction on the precision matrix $\left(\mathbb{E}\left(Z_{t}Z_{t}^{\top}\right)\right)^{-1}$; see the definition of $s_{j}$ and the conditions in Theorem 2.1 of \citet[pp. 759]{zhang2017simultaneous}.
+For simplicity, we directly impose this high-level sparsity assumption on $\varphi_{0z}^{(j)*}$, which can be deduced under the commonly used sparsity restriction on the precision matrix $\left(\mathbb{E}\left(Z_{t}Z_{t}^{\top}\right)\right)^{-1}$; see the definition of $s_{j}$ and the conditions in Theorem 2.1 of \citet[p.~759]{zhang2017simultaneous}.
 Finally, the upper bound of the $L_{1}$-norm of $\varphi_{0z}^{(j)*}$ controls the variance of the error term in the pseudo-true model (\ref{eq:zeta=000020I0=000020pseudo=000020true}).
+Parallel conditions naturally hold for $j\in\mathcal{M}_{x}$ as the pseudo-true coefficients are zero in view of the local-to-zero OLS estimate displayed in (\ref{eq:LS_psi}).